← Back to Fitley

 6. How we protect your fitness data

-We apply the following safeguards to your fitness and workout data:
+We apply the following safeguards to your fitness, workout, and nutrition data:

-• Encryption: All fitness data is encrypted in transit via TLS and at rest through our hosting providers (Vercel and Supabase).
+• Encryption: All fitness and nutrition data is encrypted in transit via TLS and at rest through our hosting providers (Vercel and Supabase).

-• Access controls: Row-Level Security policies ensure that only you can access your individual workout performance data (sets, repetitions, weight, and RPE).
-Creators you subscribe to can see that you are subscribed and how many workouts you have completed, but cannot access your individual exercise performance data
+• Access controls: Row-Level Security policies ensure that only you can access your individual workout performance data (sets, repetitions, weight, and RPE) and nutrition data.
+Creators you subscribe to can see that you are subscribed and how many workouts you have completed, but cannot access your individual exercise performance data or nutrition logs

 • Image protection: EXIF metadata (including GPS location data) is automatically stripped from all uploaded images before storage

-• Data minimisation: We only collect fitness data that is necessary to deliver the workout tracking and programme features you use
+• Data minimisation: We only collect fitness and nutrition data that is necessary to deliver the workout tracking, nutrition logging, and programme features you use

-• Staff access: Access to fitness data by Fitley staff is limited to what is strictly necessary for providing support and maintaining the service
+• Staff access: Access to fitness and nutrition data by Fitley staff is limited to what is strictly necessary for providing support and maintaining the service

 • Breach notification: We will notify the ICO within 72 hours of becoming aware of a personal data breach that is likely to result in a risk to your rights and freedoms, in accordance with Article 33 UK GDPR.
 We will notify affected individuals without undue delay where the breach is likely to result in a high risk, in accordance with Article 34 UK GDPR.